kubernetes-sigs/kubespray/contrib/terraform/openstack/README.md

 ### Set up kubectl

 1. [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) on your workstation
-2. Add a route to the internal IP of a master node (if needed):
+2. Add a route to the internal IP of a control plane node (if needed):

 ```ShellSession
 sudo route add [master-internal-ip] gw [router-ip]